In Llandrindod Wells

 We are blessed with small food shops as well as two supermarkets, Aldi and Tesco.
 We hope our guests will use the local shops, apart from providing excellent quality food, it also supports our local community.

-There is a fresh fish stall in the Friday market (you need to be there early) in the large car park opposite Aldi.
+There is a fresh fish stall in the Friday market (you need to be there early) and a fruit and veg stall in the car park the other side of the railway line, on the road down to Tesco.

 There is also a WI cake stall on a Friday morning in the alleywayn almost opposite the Post office.
 Wonderful home made cakes, pies and scones and farm fresh eggs.